jacktony980/sendingcpp/README.md

 - Join rooms
 - Typing notifications
 - Receipts and fully-read markers
+- Leaving and forgetting rooms

 These functionalities are currently not supported:

+- Banning and kicking
 - Setting presence
 - Content repository
 - Send-to-device messages